DantezMine/8bit-CPU-Minecraft/README.md

 11. Add a power source (typically a redstone block or a lever) behind the comparator on the gray concrete floor
 12. If using the "carpet" mod, feel free to set the tick rate to 200 (usually the highest it will actually run at) with "/tick rate 200"
 13. Wait for the redstone lamps at the output of the disc reader to stop changing and all be off
-14. The byte at location zero, i.e. 0b0 will be overridden to a value of zero and must be manually entered The value can be located in the ".bin" file as the third byte (two groups of four) in the first row
+14. The byte at location zero, i.e. 0b0 will be overridden to a value of zero and must be manually entered<br />
+    The value can be located in the ".bin" file as the third byte (two groups of four) in the first row
 15. Run the program from the control panel

-USING THE CONTROL PANEL:
+USING THE CONTROL PANEL:<br />
 Note: Each interface part is given in order from left to right
 1. The Output lamps on the left side display the output.
 When I/O is toggled off, it will show the data of where the program counter is pointing to, else it shows the output at the address of the address byte.
 2. The I/O switch controls whether the data and address set on the right panel are fed into RAM.